raymondworkshop/old.myblog/_posts/2015-12-16-a-review-of-computer-system.md

  * Exception - a change in the processor's state (event) triggers an abrupt control tansfer (an exception)
    - **an abrupt change in the control flow** in response to some change in the processor's state
    - **The change in processor's state** is known as an event

-   - interrutp handling - occurs as a result of events in I/O device
+   - interrupt handling - occurs as a result of events in I/O device
    - traps handling - a procedure-like interface between user programs and the kernel known as a system call
    - fault handling - result from error conditions
    - abort handling